bebebebebe/waves/README.md

 * waves_analyze.rb

-	Returns paragraphs from the text containing a given word chosen by the user, with the chosen word in block capitals, and the speaker identified.
+	Returns paragraphs from the text containing a given word chosen by the user, with the chosen word in block capitals, and each paragraph's speaker identified.

 	Returns information about a word's use (how much does each character use the word?).